-Windows 10 v1709 added a feature to Windows that automatically reopened the applications, which were open when you shut down or restarted your computer.
+Windows 10 v1709 added a feature to Windows that automatically reopened the programs, which were open when you shut down or restarted your computer.
 While some just love the feature, others are looking for a way to disable it.
-If you are one who wants to stop Windows 10 from reopening applications after a restart, then this post will interest you.
+If you are one who wants to stop Windows 10 from reopening programs & applications after a restart, then this post will interest you.

 But if you liked it the old way, a computer starting fresh and fast after a restart then you might be a little disappointed by this feature.
 But this can be tackled with a few approaches, make note that Windows does not provide any control or switch for this feature as of now, but you can work around a bit to achieve it.

-Stop Windows 10 from reopening applications after restart
+Stop Windows 10 from reopening programs after restart

 The most simple and best solution to this problem is ‘Close your applications before a shutdown.’
 Yes, that seems one additional step before shutting down your computer, but that is a habit you can maintain over time.
 But if this does not work for you, consider the following approaches to this issue.